AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 ## Create your feature pipeline Engine using the API {#create-a-feature-pipeline-engine-using-the-api}

 Now that you have authored your feature pipeline, you need to create a docker image to make a call to the feature pipeline API.
-Follow the import a packaged recipe [API](../models-recipes/import-packaged-recipe-api.md) or [UI](../models-recipes/import-packaged-recipe-ui.md) tutorial to create a docker image for your PySpark recipe.
 You need a docker image URL in order to make a call to the feature pipeline Engine API.

 >[!TIP]
 >If you do not have a Docker URL, visit the [Package source files into a recipe](../models-recipes/package-source-files-recipe.md) tutorial for a step-by-step walkthrough on creating a Docker host URL.

-Optionally, you can use the following Postman collection to assist in completing the feature pipeline API workflow:
+Optionally, you can also use the following Postman collection to assist in completing the feature pipeline API workflow:

 https://www.getpostman.com/collections/c5fc0d1d5805a5ddd41a